openshift/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 ### Goals

 * Expose the Assisted Installer's capabilities as a kubernetes-native API.
+Some portion may be exposed through [hive](https://github.com/openshift/hive)'s API.
 * Enable any OpenShift cluster deployed by the Assisted Installer to add worker nodes on day 2.
 * Enable multi-cluster management tooling to create new clusters using Assisted Installer.
-* Utilize [metal3](https://metal3.io/) to boot the assisted discovery ISO for bare-metal deployments.
+* Enable automated creation and booting of the assisted discovery ISO for bare-metal deployments.
-* Ensure the design is be extensible for installing on other platforms.
+* Ensure the design is extensible for installing on other platforms.
-* Utilize the Assisted Service and Agent with minimal changes to avoid adversely affecting the cloud.redhat.com deployment.
-While making a version that is Kubernetes-native with no SQL DB is on the table for the long term, it is not feasible to implement and maintain two versions in the near-term.

 ### Non-Goals